tscharke/serverless-variable-objects/README.md

 ### Setup

-* Install the plugin and webpack in the root of your Serverless Project:
+* Install the plugin in the root of your Serverless Project:
 ```
 npm install serverless-variable-objects --save-dev
 ```